Looking for a Christmas tradition just for you and your partner? There are some great ways to start your own Christmas traditions as a couple.

 - Give each other stockings.
 Stockings are a lot of fun and can easily be budget friendly.

 - Share an advent calendar.
-You can go with the more traditional chocolate advent calendar, fill one with dates, romantic coupons, or even a mixture of all of these things.
+You can use the more traditional chocolate advent calendar, fill one with dates, romantic coupons, or even a mixture of all of these things.
+Dating Divas’ has a fun Christmas countdown that is perfect for this.

 - Buy each other ornaments.
 Pick one that makes you think of your spouse, or maybe one that represents something you did that year.
-It’s fun to look back at all of the ones you’ve gotten each other over the years.
+It’s fun to look back at all of the ones you got each other over the years.

 - Make a holiday bucket list.
 Come up with all of the things you want to do together during the holiday season.
 You can use my free holiday bucket list printable and hang it on the fridge and try to mark off as many of the activities as possible.